for undergraduate students

-Even though the financial circumstances of a family are not considered when determining the recipient of a merit-based scholarship, financial circumstances may be considered in determining the amount of the scholarship offered.
-In addition, merit-based scholarships must be included as a resource in meeting the demonstrated financial need of a student.
+The financial circumstances of a family are not considered when determining eligibility for merit-based scholarships.
+However, merit-based scholarships must be included as a resource in meeting the demonstrated financial need of a student.

 The majority of financial aid offered to students at Lewis & Clark is “need-based” which means that only students who demonstrate sufficient financial need are eligible to receive this assistance.
 The formula to determine “demonstrated financial need” is:

 |—||EXPECTED FAMILY CONTRIBUTION|